We have 8 tips that can help you to get your older mother to eat more than she is currently eating.

-- Try to figure out why they’re not eating
+- Try to figure out why she is refusing to eat.

-- Make fruits and vegetables easier and softer to eat
+- Make fresh fruit and vegetables easier and softer to eat

 - Don’t make food into an argument

-1. Try To Figure Out Why They’re Not Eating
+1. Try To Figure Out Why She Is Not Eating

-Some of the most common reasons why your elderly parent won’t eat are:
+Some of the most common reasons why your mother won’t eat are:

 - Lack of energy to cook or don’t know how to cook

 - Health problems such as gastrointestinal issues, anxiety, cancer, kidney failure, etc.